-The MSc Social Computing programme addresses market demand by providing you with training for understanding, managing, developing, implementing and commercialising interactive social media on the internet.
+The internet revolution has generated a socially interactive environment that creates new business opportunities for enterprises.
+The MSc Social Computing programme addresses this market demand by providing you with training for understanding, managing, developing, implementing and commercialising interactive social media on the internet.

-Graduates of this programme, as with all XJTLU masters degrees, earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.
+Earn a University of Liverpool degree that is recognised by the Chinese Ministry of Education.

-Knowledge and skills
+Knowledge and Skills

-theoretical and practical knowledge of key areas of social business and social computing in both industry and research
+theoretical and practical knowledge of key areas of social business and social computing in both industry and research;

 practical skills in research, analysis, realisation and evaluation of technical or research documents in social commerce and social computing.

 You will complete eight modules in the first two semesters and a dissertation project in the third semester for a total duration of 18 months.
 The precise content of your dissertation project will be discussed and decided with your project supervisor and is subject to approval.